Errno1024/BUAA-Course-Grab/README.md

 python bykc.py username password -lt 1 -n 3 -p x
 ```

-Another switch, `-s`, also control whether to enroll in a course.
+Another switch, `-s`, also controls whether to enroll in a course.
 Using `-s`, `bykc.py` will never attempt to enroll in a course in conflict with regular course timetable.
 A time can be specified as default travel time between campuses.
 The time is `60` by default.

 ```shell
 python bykc.py username password -lt 1 -n 3 -s 60